Are you an adviser? Go to Unbiased Pro

 A good place to start is to consider clearing any debt.
 Interest rates have risen sharply recently, which means borrowing has become more expensive.

 That way you’ll reduce your interest payments and improve your credit rating, so any future borrowing is cheaper.
-If you come into a large lump sum, consider paying off credit card debt, finance plans or student loans first.
+If you come into a large lump sum, consider paying off credit card debt or other loans first.

-If you have a mortgage, you could also consider making overpayments to reduce the annual interest.
+If you have a mortgage, you could consider overpayments to reduce the interest you owe.

 This also means you can reduce your mortgage term and be mortgage-free sooner.